The Unbelievable Story Of Dick Proenneke, The Man Who Lived Alone In The Alaskan Wilderness For 30 Years

 Ever one to venture off the beaten path, Proenneke received little to no formal education.
 He briefly attended high school but dropped out after just two years.
 Feeling he did not belong in a classroom, he spent his 20s working on the family farm.

-At this age, Proenneke’s longing for a quiet life had to contend with his passion for gadgetry.
+At this age, Dick Proenneke’s longing for a quiet life had to contend with his passion for gadgetry.
 When he wasn’t on the farm, he was cruising around town on his Harley Davidson.
 He got to work with even bigger machines when joining the U.S. Navy after the attack on Pearl Harbor.

-Dick Proenneke’s Voyage North
+Richard Proenneke’s Voyage North To Alaska

 Kodiak Alaska